Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Causal functions

-The \textit{dose response curves} $\theta_0^{ATE}(d)$ and $\theta_0^{DS}(d,\tilde{\mathbb{P}})$ are causal functions for entire populations.
-They are also called \textit{average structural functions} in econometrics.
-The second argument of $\theta_0^{DS}(d,\tilde{\mathbb{P}})$ gets to the heart of external validity: though our data were drawn from population $\mathbb{P}$, what would be the dose response curve for a different population $\tilde{\mathbb{P}}$?
-For example, a job training study may be conducted in Virginia, yet we may wish to inform policy in Arkansas, a state with different demographics \citep{hotz2005predicting}.
-Predictive questions of this nature are widely studied in machine learning under the names of transfer learning, distribution shift, and covariate shift \citep{quinonero2009dataset}.
+The dose response curves $\theta_0^{ATE}(d)$ and $\theta_0^{DS}(d,\tilde{\text{\normalfont pr}})$ are causal functions for entire populations.
+The second argument of $\theta_0^{DS}(d,\tilde{\text{\normalfont pr}})$ gets to the heart of external validity: though our data were drawn from population $\text{\normalfont pr}$, what would be the dose response curve for a different population $\tilde{\text{\normalfont pr}}$?
+For example, a job training study may be conducted in Virginia, yet we may wish to inform policy in Arkansas, a state with different demographics \cite{hotz2005predicting}.
+Predictive questions of this nature are widely studied in machine learning under the names of transfer learning, distribution shift, and covariate shift \cite{quinonero2009dataset}.

-$\theta_0^{ATE}(d)$ and $\theta_0^{DS}(d,\tilde{\mathbb{P}})$ are dose response curves for entire populations, but causal functions may vary for different subpopulations.
+$\theta_0^{ATE}(d)$ and $\theta_0^{DS}(d,\tilde{\text{\normalfont pr}})$ are dose response curves for entire populations, but causal functions may vary for different subpopulations.
 Towards the goal of personalized or targeted interventions, an analyst may ask another nuanced counterfactual question: what would have been the effect of treatment $D=d'$ for the subpopulation who actually received treatment $D=d$?
-When treatment is continuous, we may define the \textit{conditional response} $ \theta_0^{ATT}(d,d'):=\mathbb{E}\{Y^{(d')}|D=d\}$.
-This quantity is also called the \textit{conditional average structural function} in econometrics.
+When treatment is continuous, we may define the conditional response $ \theta_0^{ATT}(d,d')=E\{Y^{(d')} \mid D=d\}$.

 In $\theta_0^{ATT}(d,d')$, heterogeneity is indexed by treatment $D$.
-Heterogeneity may instead be indexed by some interpretable covariate subvector $V$, e.g. age, race, or gender \citep{abrevaya2015estimating}.
+Heterogeneity may instead be indexed by some interpretable covariate subvector $V$, e.g. age, race, or gender \cite{abrevaya2015estimating}.
 An analyst may therefore prefer to measure heterogeneous effects for subpopulations characterized by different values of $V$.
-For simplicity, we will write covariates as $(V,X)$ for this setting, where $X$ are additional identifying covariates besides the interpretable covariates of interest $V$.
-While many works focus on the special case where treatment is binary, our definition of \textit{heterogeneous response curve} $\theta_0^{CATE}(d,v):=\mathbb{E}\{Y^{(d)}|V=v\}$ allows for continuous treatment.
+For simplicity, we will write covariates as $(V,X)$ for this setting, where $X$ are additional identifying covariates besides the interpretable covariates $V$.
+While many works focus on the special case where treatment is binary, our definition of heterogeneous response curve $\theta_0^{CATE}(d,v)=E\{Y^{(d)} \mid V=v\}$ allows for continuous treatment.